yk-tanigawa/snpnet/README.md

 ## Installation:

-To use this package you will need to install the following softwares and packages:
+The dependencies of this R package are as follows:

 - [zstd(>=1.4.4)](https://github.com/facebook/zstd).
-Make sure the zstd binaries path is in the environment variable PATH, which should be automatically done if you install using [conda](https://anaconda.org/conda-forge/zstd), [pip](https://pypi.org/project/zstd/) or [brew](https://formulae.brew.sh/formula/zstd).
+Make sure the zstd binaries path is in the environment variable PATH, which should be automatically done if you install using [conda](https://anaconda.org/conda-forge/zstd), [pip](https://pypi.org/project/zstd/), or [brew](https://formulae.brew.sh/formula/zstd).
 - [PLINK 2.0](https://www.cog-genomics.org/plink/2.0/).
 Make sure the plink2 binary path is in the environment variable PATH.
 - Most of the R dependencies can be downloaded from CRAN.
 Some dependencies are not available on CRAN.
 These R packages can be installed with: